-The best time of day to travel by car is early in the morning, before the rush hour.
-You should plan to leave around 6:00 AM if you’re only driving a short distance and even earlier for long road trips.
-There is less traffic and fewer accidents, meaning that driving in the morning is safest.
+The best time of day to start a road trip and travel by car is early in the morning, before rush hour.
+You should plan to leave around 6:00 AM if you’re only driving a short distance and even earlier for long trips.
+Starting in the mornings is safer due to less traffic and fewer accidents.

-Throughout this article, we’ll discuss the benefits of driving in the morning versus the afternoon, as well as some of the safety concerns related to driving at different times and on certain days. we’ll also give you some considerations about driving at night and in various weather conditions.
+Throughout this article, we’ll discuss the benefits of driving in the morning versus the afternoon, as well as some of the safety concerns related to driving at different times and on certain days.
+We’ll also give you some considerations about leaving for a road trip at night and in various weather conditions.

 Traveling in the morning is better than traveling at other times for several reasons, including less traffic, better conditions, and fewer accidents.
 Not to mention that leaving for a road trip early in the morning allows you to arrive at your destination sooner.